charleskoffler/clprolf/README.md

 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java.
 Simol can be used directly in java, while commenting with the simol key words, so, in some way, simol can be seen as a way of writing java code.
 You can also use the simol compiler.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing oriented object concepts.
+Simol can also be used through the simol framework for java, which provide a framework to introduce simol in java with annotations.

 THE ROLE OF CLASSES